 The mill was built on the south bank of the stream Karrymes and the builder took advantage of the natural inclination of the slope.
-At the top of the building there is the mill with stone groove and the tube leading the water to the waterwheel.
-Just below the mill there is the residence of the miller, also used as a storage room.
-The mill was built entirely with local stone and on its external side it bore a stone-carved inscription.
-The inscription writes'Expenditure of architecton M. Tsihlis, A. Pidik.
+At the top of the building, there is a mill with a stone groove and the tube leading the water to the waterwheel.
+Just below the mill, there is the residence of the miller, also used as a storage room.
+The mill was built entirely with local stone and on its external side, it bore a stone-carved inscription.
+The inscription writes Expenditure of architecton M. Tsihlis, A. Pidik.
 Em.
 Dermizakis year 1919"